Saturn C-3: Variants and derivatives

 Since 1961, a number of variants of the Saturn C-3 have been studied, proposed, and funded.
-The most extensive studies focused on the Saturn C-3B variants before the end of 1962, when lunar orbit rendezvous was selected and Saturn C-5 development approved.
+The most extensive studies focused on the Saturn C-3B variants before the end of 1962, when lunar-orbit rendezvous was selected and Saturn C-5 development approved.
 The common theme of these variants is the first stage with at least 3,044,000 lbf of sea-level thrust (SL).
-These designs used two or three Rocketdyne F-1 engines in a S-IB-2 or S-IC stage and diameters ranging from 8 to 10 m that could lift up to 110000 lb to Low Earth Orbit (LEO).
+These designs used two or three Rocketdyne F-1 engines in a S-IB-2 or S-IC stage and diameters ranging from 8 to 10 m that could lift up to 110000 lb to low Earth orbit (LEO).

-The lack of a Saturn C-3 launch vehicle in 1965 created a large payload gap (LEO) between the Saturn IB's 21,000 kg capacity and the three-stage Saturn V's 75,000 kg capability.
+The lack of a Saturn C-3 launch vehicle in 1965 created a large LEO payload gap between the Saturn IB's 21,000 kg capacity and the three-stage Saturn V's 75,000 kg capability.
 In the mid-1960s NASA's Marshall Space Flight Center (MSFC) initiated several studies for a launch vehicle to fill this payload capacity gap and to extend the capabilities of the Saturn family.
 Three companies provided proposals to MSFC for this requirement: Martin Marietta (builder of Atlas, Titan vehicles), Boeing (builder of S-1B and S-1C first stages), and North American (builder of the S-II second stage).